psychemedia/storytelling-notes/and-the-girl-played-on.md

 "Little tree, little tree: did you see a young man, and a young woman, pass by this way?"

-But eevm in stories, apples do not talk...
+But even in stories, apples do not talk...

 Rhoswen turned round, went back the way she'd came, back to the cottage.